prep-gh/flowcrypt-docs/content/technical/security.md

 This is military grade end-to-end encryption.
 It won't fail you in itself, the weak links are the underlying system, the device, the people, etc.

+# [...] when laptop gets stolen:

+Ideally you want to be using full-disk encryption on your laptop, and lock the computer when you leave it.
+Also, the moment you suspect your laptop stolen or tampered with, you should use another device to log into Google, go to "Connected Apps" and revoke access to "FlowCrypt".
+That will make these tokens useless.

+Last one, you should not use any browser extension with over-reaching permissions such as "manage other extensions".